cma1114/activation_steering/README.md

 `enhanced_hooking.py` implements activation inspection and manipulation in a generalized, flexible way that can target arbitrary model layers and sequence positions independently, and can handle different decoder architectures.

-steering-honesty.ipynb contains the code for identifying “honest” direction vectors, analyzing them, and using them to steer the model.
+`steering-honesty.ipynb` contains the code for identifying “honest” direction vectors, analyzing them, and using them to steer the model.

-plot_steering_scores.ipynb contains analysis code for the evaluation of steering impact.
+`plot_steering_scores.ipynb` contains analysis code for the evaluation of steering impact.
 For the simple binary choice output that is the primary type used, it contains the logic for identifying “on direction” and “off direction” responses.
-For free-form outputs, eval_2afc_claude calls nthropic’s Claude Sonnet to identify which of two outputs is more “on direction”, while eval_embed_gpt4.ipynb generates exemplar on- and off-direction responses from GPT4-Turbo, then embeds them and the steered model’s outputs using OpenAI’s text-embedding-3-large and computes cosine similarity.
+For free-form outputs, `eval_2afc_claude.py` calls Anthropic’s Claude Sonnet to identify which of two outputs is more “on direction”, while `eval_embed_gpt4.ipynb` generates exemplar on- and off-direction responses from GPT4-Turbo, then embeds them and the steered model’s outputs using OpenAI’s text-embedding-3-large and computes cosine similarity.

-Choosing an approach
+### Choosing an approach

-The initial activation steering worked referenced above described simply ran an input word or phrase representing the behavior through a model

-How to intervene on the model using the vectors

-1) How to identify the vectors

 The initial activation steering worked referenced above described simply running an input word representing the behavior through a model, capturing its activations at various layers, and then adding those activations to the beginning of a prompt at generation to steer the model.
 Here’s output from gpt2-xl using that approach: